John Lee: The Kilted Blacksmith:

 There is just something about working with metal.
 I have always loved working with my hands, taking raw materials, measuring, cutting and creating something.
 My life as a metal artist began with a trip to Santa Fe, New Mexico some 30 years ago.
 I made a friendly wager with my companion that I could make a candle holder as good as the one we saw in a boutique, but couldn’t really afford.
 Returning home I set about teaching myself metalsmithing from books and trial and error.
 I won the bet and she purchased some additional tools for me that Christmas.
 (Thanks Kym)

 I continued to learn as much as I could from the silversmithing books available at the time.
 (We didn’t have Youtube tutorials back then.)
 Feeling like I was ready, I struck out on my own and had a small silversmithing business for a while, but the life of a starving artist is tough.

-I am currently the blacksmith at Dallas Heritage Village doing demonstrations and classes.
+I am currently the resident blacksmith at Dallas Heritage Village doing demonstrations and classes.
 I have a booth at the White Rock Lake Farmers Market the first Saturday of the month from April through December as well as at other arts and crafts shows in the area.
-The first weekend in December I am at the Randy Broadnax Christmas Show at the Sons of Herman Hall in Deep Ellum.
-Come on out and see me.
+The first Saturday in October I will be at Oddfest in Waxahachie Texas.